Essay 31 – Prevention is better than cure

 Model Answer 1: [Agree]

-Secondly, and very interestingly, for most diseases, and for all non-infectious disease, the word “cured” is simply not defined.
+Secondly, and very interestingly, for most diseases, and for all non-infectious diseases, the word “cured” is simply not defined.
 Besides, there is no scientific or medical test or cure for any non-infectious disease.
 There is also no test or cure for any so-called “self-resolving” diseases like the common cold, influenza, or measles.
 Many medical dictionaries do not even contain a definition for the word “cure”!
-And, I won’t even go to dig into the “fallacy” of the anti-biotic cure because anti-biotic does basically nothing but allowing the living microbes to develop a “resistance” to one anti-biotic after another.
-So, our lifestyle and knowledge relate to heath does a more prominent work and that’s where our national budget should be spent to get actual results.
+And, I won’t even go to dig into the “fallacy” of the anti-biotic cure because anti-biotics do basically nothing but allow the living microbes to develop a “resistance” to one antibiotic after another.
+So, our lifestyle and knowledge related to health do a more prominent work and that’s where our national budget should be spent to get actual results.

 To conclude, it is fair to suggest that prevention is far better than cure if we want to use our health budget wisely and have a healthy nation.